Skateside/pocket-grimoire-store/plan.md

 A "game" slice would keep track of the game itself
 - the script that's been loaded (data can come from "roles" slice) (should remove this from the "roles" slice).
+    _NOTE_ it makes more sense to keep this in the "roles" slice since all the role information is there.
 - number of players (and travellers)
 - player names
 - seats (inc name and role)